📋 Quick Summary

 Treatment Considerations

-Treatment for leukemia is always individualized — determined by subtype, molecular risk category, patient age, and overall health.
-For acute leukemias, intensive induction managing treatment side effects is typically the first step, aiming to rapidly clear leukemia cells and achieve remission.
-This may be followed by targeted therapy if molecular targets are identified, or by stem cell transplantation in high-risk disease.
+Treatment is always individualized by subtype, molecular risk, patient age, and overall health.
+For acute leukemias, intensive chemotherapy is typically first.
+This may be followed by targeted therapy or stem cell transplantation in high-risk disease.
+For chronic leukemias, immunotherapy has emerged as a powerful option.
+Patients are encouraged to explore clinical trials.

 🚨 When to Seek Immediate Medical Attention